cdnbye/documentation/en/README.md

 ## Features
 - WebRTC data channels for lightweight peer-to-peer communication with no plugins
+- Support live and VOD streams over HLS protocol(m3u8)
 - Very easy to  integrate with an existing hls.js project
 - Seamlessly fallback to normal server usage if a browser doesn't support WebRTC
 - Highly configurable for users
 - Support most popular HTML5 players such as video.js、Clappr、Flowplayer
 - Efficient scheduling policies to enhance the performance of P2P streaming
-- Use IP database to group up peers by ISP and region
+- Use IP database to group up peers by ISP and regions

 ## Demo
 [Click me!](https://demo.cdnbye.com/)